2006 Barnet London Borough Council election

 The 2006 Barnet Council election took place on 4 May 2006 to elect members of Barnet London Borough Council in London, England.
-The whole council was up for election and the Conservative party stayed in overall control of the council.
+The whole council was up for election and the Conservative Party stayed in overall control of the council.

 Background

 The last election in 2002 saw the Conservatives gain a majority of seats after winning 33 seats, compared to 24 for Labour and 6 Liberal Democrats.
 In December 2005 the Liberal Democrats gained a seat in High Barnet from the Conservatives in a by-election, after having come third in the ward in 2002.
 This meant that before the election the Conservatives had 31 seats, the Labour party 24, Liberal Democrats 7 and 1, formerly Conservative, seat was vacant.

-A total of 219 candidates stood in the election for the 63 seat being contested across 21 wards.
+A total of 219 candidates stood in the election for the 63 seats being contested across 21 wards.
 These included a full slate from the Conservative and Labour parties, while the Liberal Democrats had 3 candidates in all but one ward.
 Other candidates included the Green Party who stood at least one candidate in each ward, as well as 3 from the United Kingdom Independence Party, 1 Victory United candidate and 2 independents.
 14 councillors did not stand for re-election and a further 1, Daniel Hope, stood in a different ward.